Damaged Desires: A Frenemy, Military Romance

 Synopsis

 My life is full of regrets.
 The past I buried.
 The two seconds that meant I lived and my team died.
-The dare I accepted from a fiery force of nature.
+The dare I accepted from a fiery, force-of-nature.
 I refuse to add another regret to the list by making Dani Whittaker mine.
-The anger she sends my way when I force her out the door will keep us both safe.
+The anger she sends my way as I force her out the door will keep us both safe.

-But when Dani’s new job puts her in the headlights of a fanatic, and my only remaining friend begs me to protect her, I can’t refuse.
-Even when it means exposing my secrets and bringing her into the troubles of my past.
+But when Dani’s new job puts her in the headlights of a fanatic, my only remaining friend begs me to protect her.
+I can’t refuse, even if it means exposing my secrets and bringing her into the troubles of my past.

 “Challenge accepted!” were the last words she expected him to utter, and now it’s a race to see who will back down first.